Bockiii/deezloadermx-docker/README.md

 ## Tags

-There are only 2 tags right now.

 `latest`                : Latest state of the master branch.
-Can be considered "working"
+Can be considered "working".

-`latest-dev`  : Latest state of the development branch.
+`dev`                   : Latest state of the development branch.
 Highly unstable, can break at any time.
 You should not generally use this.

+Both tags include `amd64`, `arm32v7` and `arm64v8` architectures.
+Big thanks to tempestnano on github for the arm containers!

 ## Disclaimer and Links